IOT-DSA/dslink-dart-dql/README.md

 list /downstream/System/* | filter $type @unit!="%" | subscribe
 ```

-#### Subscribe to all numbers in a DSLink, and add a column that multiplies the value by 2
+#### Subscribe to all numbers in the network, and add a column that multiplies the value by 2

 ```
 list * | filter $type="number" | subscribe | expression double="val * 2"